 Aloe rauhii Reynolds

-Aloe rauhii is a small succulent with rosettes of leaves that have white oval spots and tiny white marginal teeth.
-It produces offsets around its base and creates mounding clumps.
-The rosettes grow up to 4 inches (10 cm) tall and up to 8 inches (20 cm) in diameter.
-Leaves are triangular, up to 4 inches (10 cm) long, and up to 0.8 inches (2 cm) wide.
-They are flushed with violet or bronze when exposed to bright sunlight.
-Flowers are rose-scarlet, tubular, up to 1 inch (2.5 cm) long.
-They usually appear in winter or spring on simple or rarely branched, up to 12 inches (30 cm) tall flower stalk.
+Aloe rauhii is a small succulent that forms rosettes of gray-green leaves with white H-shaped spots and tiny white marginal teeth.
+It produces offsets around the base and creates mounding clumps.
+The rosettes grow up to 4 inches (10 cm) tall and 8 inches (20 cm) in diameter.
+Leaves are triangular, up to 4 inches (10 cm) long and 0.8 inches (2 cm) wide.
+They are flushed with brown when exposed to bright sunlight.
+Flowers are rose-scarlet, tubular, and up to 1 inch (2.5 cm) long.
+They usually appear in winter or spring on simple or rarely branched, up to 12 inches (30 cm) tall flower stalks.

 The specific epithet "rauhii" honors Werner Rauh (1913–2000), professor of Botany at the University of Heidelberg in Germany and Director of the Heidelberger Botanical Gardens.

 How to Grow and Care for Aloe rauhii